 Knitting wool can be used for backstrap weaving but must be respun first so that it is strong and smooth enough to stand up to the abrasion of the heddles and will resist pilling as the yarns rub against each other.
 The yarn should be spun firmly enough so that it kinks back on itself as seen in the picture below.

 I am not very knowledgeable about spinning wool and all the terminology that goes with it.
-I spin it, I ply it, I weave with it on my backstrap loom, it works.
+I spin it, I ply it, I weave with it on my backstrap loom and it works.
 Maybe I have just been lucky so far.
 That’s about all I can tell you!

 So, I got this small ball of plied handspun wool from the experts in Chincheros Peru.
 I hope that it might give you some idea of the high twist…